emacsmirror/puppet-ts-mode/README.md

 ### Completion

-Completion of local variable names is implemented using the `completion-at-point` function (normally bound to <kbd>C-M-i</kbd>).
-Tree-sitter is used to extract all local variable names from the current manifest.
+Context-aware completion is implemented using the `completion-at-point` function (normally bound to <kbd>C-M-i</kbd>).

+The function completes variable names using the local variable from the current manifest if the symbol before point looks like a variable that is, it starts with a `$` .
 Additional variables like the global `$facts` variable can be customized in `puppet-ts-completion-variables`.

 Completion of variable names also works for interpolated variables in a string.

+The function also completes resource parameters if point is within the resource declaration where a parameter is expected.
+Completion candidates are all the parameters that are valid for the current resource.
+That includes all metaparameters.

 ### Navigation